HackYourFuture/databases/README.md

 - What the meaning is of a `database entity`
 - How to work with `Structured Query Language` (SQL)
 - Learn all about the `relational model`
-- Recognize the basic setup of a database
+- Recognize the `basic setup of a database`
-- Know about MySQL as an example of a relational database system
+- Know about `MySQL` as an example of a relational database system
+- Learn about `NoSQL` databases, with an emphasis on `MongoDB`

 ## Before you start